Skip to content

 Write-Host "ANTHROPIC_AUTH_TOKEN: $env:ANTHROPIC_AUTH_TOKEN"

-How to Enable the 1M Context Window (and Other Claude Code Features)
+How to enable the 1M context window (and other Claude Code native features)

-Cause: Claude Code validates the model name against hardcoded strings to decide whether to enable these features.
-Ids prefixed with anthropic/ do not match, so the feature silently falls back to the default behavior.
+Cause: Claude Code validates model names against hardcoded strings to decide whether to enable these features.
+Model IDs with the anthropic/ prefix don't match, so the features silently fall back to default behavior.

-Solution: Use the Claude model alias form instead — aliases are exactly the strings Claude Code expects:
+Solution: Switch to the Claude model alias form—the alias is exactly the string Claude Code expects:

 bash

-# ❌ 1M context window NOT enabled (full ZenMux id)
+# ❌ Won't enable 1M context (full ZenMux ID)

 export ANTHROPIC_DEFAULT_SONNET_MODEL="anthropic/claude-sonnet-4.6"